destination

 • The Roman Ruins of Volubilis. – A Roman outpost from the 2nd Century AD.
 Its mosaics are most impressive.

 • The Rif Mountains – Stay in charming Chefchaouen, a mountain town painted in the traditional Berber colours of blue and white.
-Hike in the countryside above the town.
+Walk in the countryside above the town.

 • Todra Gorge – Walk along a palm-shaded river canyon and take traditional mint tea with a local family.

-• At Merzouga Dunes – Ride camels through the northern reaches of the Sahara Desert to dine under the stars and sleep in Berber tents.
+• At Merzouga Dunes – Ride camels through the northern reaches of the Sahara Desert, dine under the stars and sleep in Berber tents.

 ANDALUCIAN SPAIN: